How to Smoke Heroin: Signs, Effects and Dangers of Smoking Smack

 How Users Smoke Heroin

 There are limited studies on why some choose to inhale heroin over injecting or even snorting it.
 However, it is easy to come to some conclusions.
-Smoking carries less risk of overdose than snorting and produces a greater high.
+Some users believe that smoking carries less risk of overdose than snorting and produces a greater high.
 It is also less risky than using needles.

-Perhaps the biggest motivator has little to do with health and more to do with shame: other methods of consumption can leave marks or cause sniffling, which smoking does not.
+Perhaps the biggest reason for choosing smoking the drug has little to do with health and more to do with shame: other methods of consumption can leave marks or cause sniffling, which smoking does not.

 Based on this, smoking the drug seems to users to be a reasonable alternative: the high it produces is similar to that of injecting in strength, it does not leave tell-tale signs on the body, and it skirts the specific health risks associated with using needles.
 So, does that mean that smoking is safe, or at least safer than other methods of use?